-The paper's new definition (re-conceptualisation) of stress and thus of the associated biological stress responses, entices fresh theorising/hypothesising and investigations on biological stress responses.
-The prior seminal re-conceptualisation of the biological stress response in Hüther (1996) also detailed specifics of the reinterpretation of current findings concerning the neurochemical systems associated with his re-conceptualisation.
+The paper's new definition (re-conceptualisation) of stress, and thus of the associated biological stress responses, entices fresh theorising/hypothesising and investigations on biological stress responses.
+The prior seminal re-conceptualisation of the biological stress response in Hüther (1996) also detailed specifics of the reinterpretation of current findings concerning the neurochemical systems associated with his reconceptualisation.
 This paper by contrast provides no details on the associated neurochemical systems likely to be triggered by different sets of stressors eliciting risks.
 It does however provide details on the prior step to such biological stress response studies.
-This is the step of recoding situations in past studies with regard to their risk characteristics, and the associated findings on mental disorders and reversals of mental disorders.
+This is the step of characteristics, and the associated findings on mental disorders and reversals of mental disorders.

-Definitional Summary
+Definitional summary

-As Calabrese et al. (2007) observe, recognising when a single entity is being called by multiple different names is valuable for avoiding confusion and mistakes, and for cross disciplinary fertilisation.
+As Calabrese et al. (2007) observe, recognising when a single entity is being called by multiple different names is valuable for avoiding confusion and mistakes and for cross disciplinary fertilisation.
 Table 1 alerts us to six identities.